How To Enable Active Dataguard In Physical Standby

 Database altered.

-Note: If we have different file location on primary and standby, then we need change the datafile
+have different file location on primary and standby, then we need change the

 location in standby database.